Ventus218/sleep-detection-and-safety-pull-over/README.md

   the radar has surpassed the obstacle resulting in the obstacle being hit.
 This issue can be easilly solved by complementing the main radar with a short range radar on the side of the vehicle.
+- It can happen sometimes that the vehicle will take a higher amount of space before completely stopping and this can result in hitting an obstacle in the emergency lane.

+  This is due to the fact that we were not able to tune the PID controller which is a very time consuming task.

 ## Usage